 How do I become a member of Kehilat Yeshua?

-To become a member, you will need to attend our 4-week membership class which is available every quarter.
+If you are interested in becoming a member, you will need to attend our 4-week membership class which is available every quarter.
 At the end of the class, you will have the opportunity to fill out a membership form, which includes agreeing with our Statement of Faith and stating your desire to be a member of Kehilat and committing to support and invest in Kehilat Yeshua with your time, talents, and treasures.
 We also require that you attend for 3-6 months before becoming a member.
 Only those who have accepted salvation through Messiah Yeshua are eligible for membership.

 What does membership at Kehilat Yeshua look like?

 As a member of Kehilat Yeshua, you will be an integral part of a young, growing Messianic community.
 A congregation is a special place because it nurtures three things that believers in Messiah – Jewish and Gentile – have sought for themselves and their families, three things that infuse life with a sense of meaning and fulfillment: worship, growth, and community.
 As a member of Kehilat, we will always encourage you in those three areas.
 We will encourage you to worship HaShem and grow closer in your walk with Him.
 We will encourage you to grow as a believer in maturity and faith.
 And we will encourage you to become connected to community.

 What we will not do is micromanage your faith.
 We won't tell you what level of kosher you should keep or what is permitted on Shabbat.
 We will not criticize you for your journey or where you are on it.
 We do not use guilt to coerce.

 We believe that membership in your faith community should feel like the natural next step once you get settled in.
 And it should be a safe step, one you are excited about to take.
 If you have any questions or concerns about membership, we encourage you to talk personally with someone in our leadership.

 Is congregational membership a biblical principle?